 A woman in a face mask and baseball cap sitting on a blanket outdoors, playing with a young girl using toys and educational materials.

-When my daughter began receiving early intervention therapy in 2018, I was surprised to discover that many of the “tools” used by developmental specialists were not specialized medical devices, but ordinary from mainstream brands (think Fisher Price, Melissa & Doug).
+When my daughter began receiving early intervention therapy in 2018, I discovered that most of the “tools” used by developmental specialists were not obscure medical devices for “special needs” kids — but everyday toys and items with benefits for any child.

-In 2020, I reached out to a Wirecutter editor to see if I could bring that perspective to their product guides and help make information too often confined to doctors’ and therapists’ offices available to millions of readers.
+In 2020, I contacted a Wirecutter editor about making this type of information — too often confined to doctors’ and therapists’ offices — accessible to their millions of readers.

-Since then, I’ve become a regular contributor—something I count among my proudest journalistic achievements as a longtime Wirecutter reader and fan!
+I’ve been a contributor ever since — which I count among my proudest journalistic achievements, as a longtime Wirecutter reader and fan!

-Over the years, I’ve also worked to broaden the language and frameworks used in Wirecutter’s product recommendations to be more inclusive of kids with disabilities, particularly when it comes to recommended uses and age ranges.
+I’ve also consulted on dozens of product entries and guides, to help broaden the language and frameworks to be more inclusive of kids with disabilities, particularly when it comes to recommended uses and age ranges.

 The Best Dolls